VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek3/trainer_notes.md

 # Trainer Notes For Week 3

+# !Important user/lecturer needs to copy to editor and then press the python execute script button for each code block!

 This document is to provide trainer details for the Week 3 content of the Crash Course.
 The topics covered are: Loops, Functions, Classes and recusion.
 There are multiple interactive elements in this course.

 ## Step 1: Loops